grinnell-cs/csc151-images/_eboards/eboard06.md

 Administrative stuff
 --------------------

-* Welcome to two new class members!
+### Welcome to new class members!

+* We met one new class member on Wednesday.
+* We have two new class members to meet today.

-* What should they know?
+TPS: _What should they know about the class?_

 ### Upcoming activities